Optional Intervals Event and Two n-ary Finitary Operations: An Algebraic Framework for Unifying Parallel-Serial Execution and Axiomatizing Simultaneity from an Epistemological Perspective: Optional Intervals Event and analysis

-To clarify the description of complex mathematical types involving 2-tuples, the following conventions are adopted (``Type Name'': abstract category with capitalized first letter; ``Type Instance'': specific object with lowercase first letter):
+To standardize the description of complex mathematical types involving 2-tuples throughout the subsequent formal definition of $\bOIE$, the following naming conventions are adopted (with ``Type Name'' referring to the abstract category with the first letter capitalized, and ``Type Instance'' referring to the specific object with the first letter in lowercase):